phdesign/presentation-serverless/presentation-serverless.md

 Authentication isn't a challenge, in fact it's pretty well supported on AWS, it's just something to be aware of.
 Generally your serverless functions can be blissfully unaware of authentication, it is usually handled further up the stack and the relevant information like user id passed down.
 For example, API Gateway can manage authentication, either to a managed service or to a lambda that does the custom authentication check, this authentication approval can then be cached for performance, we can assume that if the user passes the same token for the next 5 minutes that they are still authenticated.

-Many people see a code editor in a cloud console and object to serverless functions as it circumvents all the good practices we've learnt from decades of coding, like source control, unit testing and continuous integration.
+Many developers see a code editor in a web browser and object to serverless functions as it circumvents all the good practices we've learnt from decades of coding, like source control, unit testing and continuous integration.
 But improved tooling is making it easier to bring all those good practices to serverless functions.
 While you can edit your serverless code directly in the browser, it's much better to manage it as a project folder on your local system where you can use your favourite source control, then use tools like Serverless Framework to manage the deployment and even local testing of the functions.
 For our project we managed to replicate an entire local development environment, so we could test our serverless APIs running on a local machine, we also had a fully automated test suite that ran over the code, and finally we had an automated continuous integration and delivery environment where once we committed and pushed a change to either the code or the configuration, our test suite would build on Travis and deploy immediately.
 For API driven serverless functions this works pretty seamlessly.
 The challenges increase when you're trying to locally replicate other event triggers like file stream processing.

 Statelessness is often seen as a good thing, for a long time developers relied on things like session or application state to maintain state across multiple web requests.
 This would help, for example, if you had a multi page signup form.
 You didn't want to commit the partially complete form to the database yet because the user might cancel, but you need to remember what they entered on the previous screens.
 Nowadays we have richer JavaScript front ends or mobile apps that can manage collecting pages of information before sending it off to the server, so a lot of state is unnecessary, but by habit we still rely on it.
-Have stateless requests can be a mind shift for some, but ultimately it results in better applications that are easier to manage.
+Having stateless requests can be a mind shift for some, but ultimately it results in better applications that are easier to manage.

+// TODO: Recap / conclusion

 ## v1

 Servers that are carefully managed and continuously upgraded are known as pet servers.
 Pet servers require significant attention and effort to ensure they're constantly performing correctly, and if things go wrong they require a lot of effort to replace.
 In contrast cattle servers are servers that are spun up as needed and then destroyed, they require less maintenance and if something is going wrong with the server, you kill it and start another one.

 Teams are getting leaner and organisations are understanding the value of focusing on doing what you do best and outsourcing the rest.
 The rise of Cloud computing has meant this is affordable for everyone.
 Before virtualisation and Cloud technologies, servers were carefully managed and upgraded, teams were dedicated to the correct configuration and running of the infrastructure to host applications and replacing them was costly.
 We call those pet servers, they take a lot of maintenance and we care for them over their long lifetime.
 Then virtualisation came about, companies like Amazon's AWS offered Infrastructure as a Service (IaaS) - no more physical servers to buy and manage, you just install your virtual machines on their bare metal.
 Rather than managing pet servers, you could define a server image then spin up an instance of that server and kill it as needed.
 This meant that scaling an application could become much more affordable.
 Rather than buying and maintaining 10 expensive machines to handle the peak load times, you could run just one virtual server then start more up as needed and shut them down when load decreases.

 But maintaining the server images still requires ongoing time and effort.
 Someone needs to be monitoring security patches for the operating system and required stack in the image and recreating the image as necessary.
 Microsoft's Azure Cloud offering focuses on Platform as a Service (PaaS) to abstract away the operating system and hosting stack.
 You provide them with a compiled .NET application and they manage running it and scaling it.
 This is very similar to Serverless, except that with PaaS it's expected that your code will be constantly running like a traditional web server application.
 Serverless is sometimes known as Functions as a Service (FaaS).
 When you deploy code to a Serverless architecture it doesn't need to know whether it's a web service or any other type of application.
 It's just a function that you configure to run when certain events occur, and once that thread is finished your code stops executing, you now only need to pay per invocation rather than for a server to be constantly running.

-Serverless architecture is helping the rapid delivery of microservices.
-These are small, isolated but compossible services that perform a single operation help enable the rapid delivery of features while improving maintainability of the system as a whole.

 Serverless requires an event to trigger the execution and scaling of your functions, for AWS there are many events that can be configured, including API Gateway, which allows you to accept RESTful HTTP requests, trigger a Lambda to run then return the result.
 This allows us to build fully managed RESTful web services, and by abstracting the API configuration from the running code, we could maintain multiple backwards compatible versions of our API talking to the one codebase.
 Other event sources include CloudWatch, CodeCommit, DynamoDB, Kinesis, S3 and SNS.
 Using CloudWatch you can configure code that is run based on metrics or alarms from another system, or a common example is using an S3 event to trigger a function.
 S3 is a file storage system from AWS, so you could configure that every time an image is saved into a specific location in S3 then a Lambda is triggered that creates multiple thumbnails or resizes of the image and save them away.